nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo apt-get update
     sudo apt-get install nodejs

-It installs current stable nodejs on the current stable ubuntu.
+It installs current stable Node on the current stable ubuntu.

-If you want to compile nodejs C++ modules:
+If you want to compile Node C++ modules:

     sudo apt-get install nodejs-dev